-Sales and marketing expenses decreased by \$33.7 million, or 38%, for the three months ended March 31, 2024 compared to the three months ended March 31, 2023.
-The decrease was primarily driven by a \$25.0 million decrease in marketing and advertising compared to the prior-year period reflecting our discipline in proactively adjusting marketing spend levels in relation to the macroeconomic conditions.
-On May 31, 2023, we announced and committed to a restructuring plan to optimize our cost structure and drive long-term efficiency in response to the impact of macroeconomic conditions.
+Sales and marketing expenses decreased by \$33.7 million \$20.7 million, or 38% 29%, for the three months ended March 31, 2024 June 30, 2024 compared to the three months ended March 31, 2023 June 30, 2023.
+The decrease was primarily driven by a \$25.0 million \$8.4 million decrease in marketing and advertising compared to the prior-year period reflecting our discipline in proactively adjusting marketing spend levels in relation to the macroeconomic conditions.
+On May 31, 2023, we announced and committed to The decrease was also driven by a restructuring plan to optimize our cost structure and drive long-term efficiency decrease of \$7.3 million in in response to the impact of macroeconomic conditions.
 This plan resulted in a reduction in our global workforce of approximately 20%.
-As a result of our May 2023 reduction in force, personnel-related costs for our sales and marketing employees decreased by \$7.1 million for the three months ended March 31, 2024 compared to the three months ended March 31, 2023.
+As a result of our May 2023 reduction in force, personnel-related costs for our sales and marketing employees decreased corresponding with lower headcount in the current period.
+The decrease was further driven by \$7.1 million for one-time restructuring costs of \$3.9 million related to our May 2023 reduction in force incurred during the three months ended March 31, 2024 June 30, 2023.